danbz/aesthetic-programming/source/8-Queeries/Readme.md

 ## Que(e)ry Data

 ## setup()
-To query something is to ask a question about something, to check its validity or accuracy.
-When doing this with a database, a query is a simple request for data, in order to be able to be selective about what and how much data is returned, but we should clearly question this too.
+To query something is to ask a question about it, to check its validity or accuracy.
+When doing this with a database, a query is an apparently simple request for data, in order to be able to be selective about what and how much data is returned, but we should clearly question this too.
+We need to query the query.

 Search engines (like Google) make a good example of applications that aggregate content and algorithmically return search results according to a keywords search.
 They promise to answer all our questions but do not make visible the underlying processes (and ideology) that give prominance to certain answers over others.
 In a query-driven society, search engines have become powerful mechanisms for truth-making and for our making sense of seemingly endless amounts of data, manifested as streams and feeds - indicative of the over-saturation of information and so-called attention-economy.